 Setting quantitative goals and then coming up with a plan to follow through on them sets successful resolution-keepers apart from those who see their goals go by the wayside come February.
 You’ll achieve greater success by monitoring and charting your success and then using rewards and re-enforcers.

 If we use a resolution to lose weight as an example, set a day and time—say, Friday morning before you get in the shower—to step on your bathroom scale.
 Keep a weight-loss journal and jot down your progress each week.

 If you’re trying to exercise more, keep a log of the days you made it to yoga during the week, or buy a pedometer and track and chart your steps taken each day.

-Carter advises making the goals a part of your daily routine.
-“Write goals on your bathroom mirror with a washable marker, or post a list on the refrigerator.
-Set a date to check on the progress of your goals and put that date in your phone so that you get a reminder.”
+Make the goals part of your daily routine, writing them on your bathroom mirror with a washable marker, or posting a list on the refrigerator.
+Set a date to check on the progress of your goals and put that date in your phone so that you get a reminder.